orestespap/bitcoin-blockchain-converter/README.md

 The purpose of this Python 3 pipeline is to retrieve, compress and store the transactions from the Bitcoin blockchain into a big flat int array.
 This makes output data compatible with all languages, allowing researchers to analyze the data regardless of their tech stack of choice.

 The motivation behind this project is my MSc thesis, where the goal is to extract and analyze Bitcoin's user graph based on the output of this pipeline.
+The pipeline's execution time is about three days long; the sub-tasks dominating execution time are _downloadBlockchain.py_ and _getInputs.py_.

 ## Table of Contents ##
 - [**Features**](#features)